Other freely accessible resources across Applied Ecology Resources and the British Ecological Society.

 This free access editorial in Functional Ecology provides a comprehensive guide to effectively communicating your research to the right audience.

 There are a number of ways you can promote your work to a wider audience.
 We have tips on making your work search engine optimised, creating videos and podcasts amongst others.
 Find our full list of tips below.

 Talks and workshops

 A series of free online talks on the latest ecological research by the British Ecological Society.
-The first series ran from April to September 2020 and the second series is now running from March to May 2021.
+The first series ran from April to September 2020 and the second series ran from March to May 2021.
 All workshops are recorded and made available to view below.

 The Applied Ecologist

 The joint blog for Applied Ecology Resources, Ecological Solutions and Evidence and Journal of Applied Ecology.
 Here you can find summaries of research published in the journals as well as topical contributions from the ecological researchers, practitioners and policymakers that make up our global community.